HugoLis/hugolis.github.io/apps.md

 ### El Trackpad

-App that transforms your iPhone or iPad into a full-featured Mac Trackpad.
+App that transforms your iPhone or iPad into a full-featured Mac trackpad with gestures support.
 [Check it out][el-trackpad-link].

 [<img
 src="{{ site.baseurl }}/images/apps/el-trackpad.png"